-In addition to the PBL convergent boundary, orography is also a key factor for triggering convection.
-The resultant convection often repeatedly initiates in the region with some particular topographical features rather than more or less random as in flat areas (Banta & Schaaf, 1987).
-The orography-related dynamics such as mechanical orographic forcing, leeside convergence, channeling, wake effects, and mountain waves are supportive of the formation of convection (Banta & Schaaf, 1987; Markowski & Richardson, 2010).
-The differential heating between mountains and surrounding plains also induces a solenoidal circulation (mountain-plains solenoid), which leads to a diurnal variation in the spatial distribution of active convection area (Chen et al., 2016).
+mechanical orographic forcing, lee-side convergence, channeling, wake effects, and mountain waves are supportive of the formation of convection (Banta & Schaaf, 1987; Markowsk & Richardson, 2010).
+The differential heating between mountains and surrounding plains also induces a solenoidal circulation (mountain-plains solenoid), which leads to a diurnal variation in the spatial distribution of active convection area (X. Chen et al., 2016).
 The aforementioned orography-induced disturbances to the ambient flow suggest a possible spatial dependence of convection triggering on given regional topographical features.
 Identifying the topographical features that repeatedly stimulate the genesis of convection may thus aid in the regional thunderstorm prediction.
-The CI-preferred topographical features also depend on the direction and strength of low-level ambient flows (Banta & Schaaf, 1987; Schaaf et al., 1988; Xie et al., 2006; Chen et al., 2016).
+The CI-preferred topographical features also depend on the direction and strength of low-level ambient flows (Banta & Schaaf, 1987; X. Chen et al., 2016; Schaaf et al., 1988; Xie et al., 2006).
 It is thus important to identify the dominant synoptic background flow that regulates the local circulations in given mountainous regions, thereby determining the detailed patterns of CI over there.

 Some synoptic features such as low-level jets (LLJs) may also support the genesis of convection.
 Reif and Bluestein (2017) documented that over 70% of their identified CI events were characterized by a nearby LLJ signature.
 These CI events tended to occur on the eastern side of the north-south-orientated LLJs, suggesting a dependence of CI location on the cross-axis heterogeneity of LLJ.
-In the presence of an LLJ, the associated moisture transport may contribute to the formation of a moist absolutely unstable layer (MAUL) that is conducive to CI (Geerts et al., 2017; Trier et al., 2017; Shapiro et al., 2018; Zhang et al., 2019).
+In the presence of an LLJ, the associated moisture transport may contribute to the formation of a moist absolutely unstable layer that is conducive to CI (Geerts et al., 2017; Shapiro et al., 2018; Trier et al., 2017; M. Zhang et al., 2019).
 LLJs also benefit the deepening of moist layer by the enhanced convergence and lifting.
-The terminus of an LLJ with enhanced horizontal convergence is often the CI-prone region (Chen et al., 2014; Gebauer et al., 2018; Du & Chen, 2019a,b).
+The terminus of an LLJ with enhanced horizontal convergence is often the CI-prone region (X. Chen et al., 2014; Du & Chen, 2019a, 2019b; Gebauer et al., 2018).
 The intersection of an LLJ with other atmospheric boundaries (e.g., fronts and outflow boundaries) is also favorable for CI by enhancing mesoscale lifting (Trier et al., 2017).